Peritoneal Low Grade Serous Adenocarcinoma clinical trials at UCSF

 1 research study open to eligible people

-Peritoneal low grade serous adenocarcinoma is a slow-growing cancer in the abdomen.
-UCSF is testing letrozole alone or with paclitaxel and carboplatin to see which treatment works best.
-These studies focus on patients with advanced stages of ovarian, fallopian tube, or primary peritoneal cancer.
+Peritoneal low grade serous adenocarcinoma is a type of cancer found in the lining of the abdomen.
+UCSF is conducting trials to see if letrozole works better alone or with other drugs like paclitaxel and carboplatin.
+These trials are for patients with stage II-IV ovarian, fallopian tube, or peritoneal cancer.

 Letrozole With or Without Paclitaxel and Carboplatin in Treating Patients With Stage II-IV Ovarian, Fallopian Tube, or Primary Peritoneal Cancer